-Child Labor in Ghanaian and Bangladeshi Industries
+Child Labor and Exploitation in Global Cocoa and Garment Industries

 We live in the society that could be considered a consumer one.
 It means that its members are provided with all goods needed to meet their diverse requirements.
 People often buy new things, and it becomes the primary measure of their success and social position.
 Moreover, there are numerous cases of overproduction as multiple commodities are manufactured in amounts that exceed the demand.
 Under these conditions, people from developed countries can enjoy a wide variety of products.